nus-cs1010/2324-s1/docs/07-arithmetic-ops.md

 C truncates the floating number and only stores the integer part of the value, 1 in this case, in `x`.

 Second, when we perform an arithmetic operation, the resulting value will be an integer if both values are integer types.
-If one of the operands is a floating-point number, the result will be a floating-point number[^1].
+If one of the operands is a floating-point number, the result will be a floating-point number[^2].

+[^2]: The actual rules used by C, called _integer promotion_ and _usual arithmetic conversion_, are much more complex and are outside the scope of CS1010.
+You should take note of this, however, and in a later part of your study or career, if you need to delve deeper into writing or debugging C code, take a look at [this](https://wiki.sei.cmu.edu/confluence/display/c/INT02-C.+Understand+integer+conversion+rules).

 Since 3 and 2 are both integers, the resulting value 1.5 is stored in an integer, which causes it to become 1.
 We then store 1 into a `double` variable, causing the value of `half` to become `1.0`.